 Haystack Cookies

-Haystack Cookies are easy no-bake cookies with white chocolate, butterscotch, peanut butter, and chow mein noodles ready in under 20 minutes!
+Haystack Cookies are easy no-bake cookies made in 20 minutes with white chocolate, butterscotch chips, peanut butter and chow mein noodles.

 Yield 30 servings